-The romantic first met Brit of Stars on the Ceiling at TBEX Keystone, and then we all met up again in NYC during TBEX Costa Brava (mainly to laugh at all the losers who went to Spain.
+The romantic first met Brit at TBEX Keystone, and then we all met up again in NYC during TBEX Costa Brava (mainly to laugh at all the losers who went to Spain.
 OH MAN, what a bunch of nerds… cue quiet sobbing).
 It’s safe to say that we officially hit it off as we nurtured our TBEX FOMO over beers.
 Many beers.
 And I think shots?

 Annnyway… though our time as New Yorkers only overlapped for a short time, we’re now obsessed with following Brit along on her solo trip through South America.
 She’s currently in Colombia, and we have a feeling it’s going to get harder and harder to keep track of her travels.
 Girl’s got big plans this year.

 Favorite Place: New York City… even though I live there, it constantly surprises me.
-It was such an exciting place to visit as a kid and its energy still captures me like a brand new city, every time I wander about, get lost, and find new things to love.
+It was such an exciting place to visit as a kid.
+Its energy still captures me like a brand new city, every time I wander about, get lost, and find new things to love.

 More importantly, favorite meal: A pumpkin curry made by my home stay “mom” in Thailand.
 I can’t believe I left without getting that recipe.